The Ford

 Car clubs

-built before 1919 are classed as veteran cars and later
+Cars built before 1919 are classed as veteran cars and

-models as vintage cars.
-Today, four main clubs exist to
+later models as vintage cars.
+Today, four main clubs

-support the preservation and restoration of these cars:
+exist to support the preservation and restoration of

-The Model T Ford Club International, the Model T Ford
+these cars: The Model T Ford Club International, the

-Club of America and the combined clubs of Australia.
+Model T Ford Club of America and the combined clubs of

-the world, the Model T Ford Club of Victoria has a
+around the world, the Model T Ford Club of Victoria has

 Australian cars.
 (Australia produced its own car bodies